ARMmbed/mbed-os-5-docs/docs/reference/contributing/tools/exporter.md

 For example, the uVision exporter's templates and Python code is contained within the directory `tools/export/uvision` and the Makefile exporter's code and templates within `tools/export/makefile`.

-The Python code for the plugin should be:
+The Python code for the plugin is:

 1. Placed into an `__init__.py` file.
 1. Imported into `tools/export/__init__.py`.